Dr. Vaddiraju’s Journey

 Creating novel inorganic-organic hybrid LEDs.

-Later he joined Texas A&M University, College Station as an Assistant Professor in
+Later joined Texas A&M University, College Station, as an Assistant Professor in

 Notable Achievements